 In the days ahead it is likely that people will want to express their sadness to you, and to offer their support.
 This can be great, but it can also be overwhelming.
-Remember:

-- share only the information you want to share
+Share only the information you want to share.

-- you don't have to see or speak to everyone who wants to contact you.
+You don't have to see or speak to everyone who wants to contact you.
 You can choose who you want to contact and others can take messages, or can contact them on your behalf.
-You can always catch up again later on, when things have settled down more
+You can always catch up again later on, when things have settled down more.

-- an answer phone or sign on your door can be helpful ways to let others know you need some time for yourself
+An answer phone or sign on your door can be helpful ways to let others know you need some time for yourself.

-- people are likely to offer help, so have a think about what things they could possibly do.
-Perhaps it may help if others cooked some meals for you, cleaned, babysat, took calls or did messages
+People are likely to offer help, so have a think about what things they could possibly do.
+Perhaps it may help if others cooked some meals for you, cleaned, babysat, took calls or did messages.

 After the death of a child or young person, a number of different people are likely to become involved.
 Who is involved will depend on how your child died.